- The multicolored Asian lady beetle has become a nuisance in Minnesota.

 - Control measures should only be used to prevent entry of Asian lady beetles indoors.

-- Other lady beetle species feed on aphids and other soft-bodied insects that can damage plants in agricultural crops, gardens and landscapes.
+- Multicolored Asian lady beetle and other lady beetle species feed on aphids and other soft-bodied insects that can damage plants in agricultural crops, gardens and landscapes.

 - These are beneficial insects to farmers and gardeners.